Stawamus Chief: Boulders

-Also at the base of the Chief's walls are a bewildering variety of medium-to-large size granitic boulders.
+Also at the base of the Chief's walls are a variety of medium-to-large size granitic boulders.
 Once themselves part of the Chief, these boulders form groups which have been carefully explored by bouldering enthusiasts.
 Some of the boulders are so large as to seem like small cliffs in their own right.
 The largest is the Cacodemon Boulder at the base of the Grand Wall, an individual chunk of rock as big as a small apartment building.

 Rock climbing

 Because of the Chief and several other high-quality climbing areas in the vicinity, Squamish has become a world-class rock climbing destination.
 Squamish is sometimes referred to as "Yosemite North".
 In terms of structure, composition, and quality of the granitic rock, the Chief reportedly resembles Half Dome in the Yosemite Valley.

 Kevin McLane, longtime rock climber and Squamish guidebook author, describes climbing at the Chief thus: "immense vertical walls, long cool slabs, sinuous dykes, and beautiful cracks offer a variety of climbing that is hard to match anywhere."
 Almost every style of rock climbing at almost every possible skill level can be practiced here, including Traditional climbing, sport climbing, aid climbing, and bouldering.
 Since the Chief is practically at sea level, the only climbing styles not normally represented are alpine climbing and ice climbing.

-The first epic ascent of The Grand Wall was made in 1961 by Ed Cooper and Jim Baldwin.
+The first ascent of The Grand Wall was made in 1961 by Ed Cooper and Jim Baldwin.
 Their effort was later profiled in Ivan Hughes' 2003 documentary film In the Shadow of the Chief.